Skip to content

 A party was held a few weeks ago to mark Babe’s 105th birthday.
 One of the cards on display said, “Happy Birthday to one hot Babe”.
 At the age of 105, she’s still the life of the party.

 Has your world been touched by dementia?
-My recent book, “Finishing Well: Finding Joy in the Journey”, is a collection of stories and tips about doing life with my Mama.
+My recent book, “Finishing Well: Finding Joy in the Journey”, is a collection of stories and tips finishingwellinlife3Dcoverabout doing life with my Mama.
 May it encourage and inspire you to find the joy in your own, unique journey.

 Find our group on Facebook